What is ICF ACC Certification?

 What is a coaching credential?

-A coaching credential is an attestation about your ability made by a third party who is qualified to do so, in this case, the International Coaching Federation, or ICF.
+A coaching credential is an attestation about your ability as a coach made by a third party who is qualified to do so, in this case, the ICF.
 The word credential is also often used to mean the official designation you earn such as the ACC, PCC, or MCC you put after your name.

 What is an ACC coach?

-The ACC certification entails fewer hours than the Professional Certified Coach (PCC) or the Master Certified Coach (MCC) levels, but the processes are similar.
-To achieve higher certification levels, you must log more time each in accredited, approved training programs, mentoring and in the field with actual clients.
+The ACC certification requires fewer hours of training and coaching experience than the Professional Certified Coach (PCC) or the Master Certified Coach (MCC) levels, but the processes to certification are similar.
+To achieve the higher certification levels, you must log more time in accredited, approved training programs, receiving mentoring and in the field with clients.

 What skills does the ACC have?